manwar/python-guide/python-object-oriented-programming.md

         def some_func(self, newval):
             self.value2 = newval

-Try this, you should see error
+Try this, you should see error.

     c = ImmutableClass()
     c.some_func(10)

-You must note, object creation stage you can set any value you like
+You must note, object creation stage you can set any value you like.

     c = ImmutableClass("New Val", 10)
     print(c.value1, c.value2)   # prints New Val 10